cardano-foundation/cardano-academy/CBCA/Module 4/Module 4 Unit 2 Script Buying Storing and Transferring ADA.md

   	  	--testnet-magic 1
 ```

-Note Bob uses the argument ‘-- testnet-magic <integer>’ to specify which testnet he wants to use.
+Note Bob uses the argument `-- testnet-magic <integer>` to specify which testnet he wants to use.
 In this case, it’s 1 for the ‘Pre-production’ testnet and ‘2’ would be for the ‘Preview’ testnet.
 Bob then uses the ‘cat’ command which spits out the ‘out-file’ to screen.
 This is where Bob’s newly created address lies.

 ```cmd
 $ cat bob_payment.addr